-- 14.1 The contents of this agreement and the outcome of any review conducted in terms of Annexure B may be made available to the public by the Employer. - Nothing in this agreement diminishes the obligations, duties or accountabilities of the Employee in terms of his/ her contract of employment, or the effects of existing or new regulations, circulars, policies, directives or other instruments. - The performance assessment results of the section 56 manager must be submitted to the municipal manager as the responsible person, within fourteen (14) days after the conclusion of the assessment.
+- 14.1 The contents of this agreement and the outcome of any review conducted in terms of Annexure B may be made available to the public by the Employer. - 14.2 Nothing in this agreement diminishes the obligations, duties or accountabilities of the Employee in terms of his/ her contract of employment, or the effects of existing or new regulations, circulars, policies, directives or other instruments.